tidepool-org/data-science-handbook/instructions/pull-request-process.md

   * Is the README file there?

-  * Is the code organized well and understandable?
+  * Is the code well organized well and do you have good test coverage?

   * Does the style follow the Data Science Team's guidelines?